Menu

 The civil justice system is quite different.
 In a private lawsuit, the parties responsible for your suffering can be held accountable to you as an individual.
 It's not about society, or the whims of a criminal prosecutor.
 Private lawsuits are all about you, the plaintiff, the person leveling the claim for compensation in the first place.
 Your story is at the core of this process.

 It's an unfortunate reality of our current legal system that the criminal justice system, for all its prosecutors and judges, is not designed to support survivors.
 In particular, the topic of financial compensation is rarely broached.
-The civil justice system is where this necessary support becomes a reality.
+This necessary support becomes a reality in the civil justice system.
 Your interests aren't an afterthought; they're the core of what we do.

 Thanks to New Jersey's strong history of civil law, survivors have been granted an additional avenue to pursue justice.
 If you were violated by a criminal offender, New Jersey law empowers you to file a civil lawsuit and demand accountability from the responsible parties.